sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 vtm
 > REQUIRED if `vot` is provided.
 The trustmark URI as specified in Vectors of Trust.
 See Vectors of Trust for more details.

+auth_time
+> FIXME: see issue #6

 Other Claims MAY be included.
 See Claims Request below on how such Claims SHOULD be requested by the Client to be provided by the OpenID Provider.

-Any Relying Party MUST be able to process `represents` Claims.
-As an exceptions a `represents` Claims MAY be ignored, if and only if the explicitly agreed upon before hand that no Representation will be provided.

 This example ID Token has been signed using the server's RSA key: